 As required by ATAD 2, Finance Act 2019 introduced anti-hybrid legislation for payments made, or arising, on or after 1 January 2020.
 The anti-hybrid rules are aimed at preventing companies from benefiting from differences in the tax treatment of payments on hybrid financial instruments and on payments by or to hybrid entities.
 A tax advantage arising from this is referred to as a hybrid mismatch outcome.

-Hybrid financial instruments are broadly those which are treated as debt in one jurisdiction but equity in another, while a hybrid entity is typically viewed as opaque in one jurisdiction but transparent in another.
-This tax system arbitrage was resulting in companies qualifying for tax relief on payments which were not being taxed in the hands of the recipient (so-called Deduction No Inclusion (DNI) outcome) or in qualifying for tax relief in more than one jurisdiction on the same payment (Double Deduction outcome).
-The new rules will deny deductions for such payments or in certain circumstances will subject them to tax in Ireland.
+Hybrid financial instruments are broadly those that are treated as debt in one jurisdiction but equity in another, while a hybrid entity is typically viewed as opaque in one jurisdiction but transparent in another.
+This tax system arbitrage was resulting in companies qualifying for tax relief on payments that were not being taxed in the hands of the recipient (so-called 'deduction no inclusion' (DNI) outcome) or in qualifying for tax relief in more than one jurisdiction on the same payment (double deduction outcome).
+The new rules will deny deductions for such payments or, in certain circumstances, will subject them to tax in Ireland.

-Where a double deduction mismatch outcome arises, no restriction should apply if the payment can be offset against “dual inclusion income”.
-This is income which is subject to tax in both Ireland and the jurisdiction where the mismatch arises.
-While imported mismatches, covering payments which fund hybrid mismatches outside of Ireland, can also result in restrictions these do not apply where payments are made to other EU Member States.
+Where a double deduction mismatch outcome arises, no restriction should apply if the payment can be offset against 'dual inclusion income'.
+This is income that is subject to tax in both Ireland and the jurisdiction where the mismatch arises.
+While imported mismatches, covering payments that fund hybrid mismatches outside of Ireland, can also result in restrictions, these do not apply where payments are made to other EU member states.